ebi-gene-expression-group/atlas-baseline-meta-analysis/README.md

 Most files are self explanatory, the `selected_studies.txt` files contains a comma separate list of the original accessions used.
 The `gtf` is copied from Refgenie references.

-### Jenkins job

-Jenkins job for this part of workflow is at http://gene-expression.ebi.ac.uk/jenkins/job/bulk_baseline_meta_analysis_dataprep/

 ## Data Analysis